Authentication

 var uid = User.Identity.Name;

-// check local token store for existing access_token
+// check local token store for existing access token

-if (!refresh && _tokens.TryGetValue(uid, out var existingToken)) {
+if (!refresh && _tokens.TryGetValue(uid, out var token)) {

 // return existing token